NgetichKPeter/telescroll/README.md

 > **Every Script Tells a Story.**

-Telescroll is a modern social platform where people, known as **Scribes**, write and share **Scripts**.
-Inspired by the feeling of ancient archives and handwritten manuscripts, Telescroll combines a unique visual identity with modern social networking features.
+Telescroll is a modern social media platform where people, known as **Scribes**, create and share **Scripts**.
+Inspired by the elegance of ancient manuscripts and archives, Telescroll offers a unique experience for sharing ideas, stories, and conversations.

 ---